SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * (i) GPS Receivers helps in generating the high-precision frequencies required to lock onto satellite signals and determine position
 * (j) Television by generating the carrier signal for tuning into different channels

-# Working Principle of VCO:
+# Working Principle of VCO

 * Consider the unity-gain negative-feedback Vout/Vin(s) = H(s)/[1 + H(s)]
 * If a negative-feedback circuit has a loop gain that satisfies two conditions: